Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Formally Verified Regex Equivalence

 To demonstrate the practicality of our semantics, we use it to define a new notion of contextual regex equivalence for backtracking semantics.
 We use it to prove and disprove some seemingly intuitive equivalences, and even highlight bugs in a real-world JavaScript regex processor.

 Reasoning about modern regex equivalence has many real-world uses.
 Derivative-based engines compute regex equivalence classes among derivatives during matching~\cite{derivatives_reexamined, dotnet_pldi,resharp}.
 Regex-optimization libraries (like \texttt{regexp-tree}~\cite{regexp_tree} for JavaScript regexes) rewrite regexes into equivalent, \textit{optimized} regexes that are expected to be faster to match.
 The topic of traditional regular expression equivalence is well studied, even in proof assistants~\cite{decision_procedure, unified_decision_procedure, deciding_equivalence_coq, equivalence_compact_proof, pearl_equivalence}, but these definitions are not applicable to modern regexes with backtracking semantics and nontraditional features.
-For these, the literature is much more sparse.
-Recent work has established a few results for regex languages with restricted feature sets.
+For these, the literature is much more sparse. \citet{decidability} has shown that backreferences make regex equivalence undecidable.
+Recent work has also established a few results for regex languages with restricted feature sets.
 For instance, \citet{lean_lookarounds} show that some anchors can be expressed in terms of lookarounds and \citet{efficient_lookarounds} establish regex equivalence formulae about lookarounds.

 However, even these new equivalences may not hold for a full real-world language with backtracking semantics.
-For instance, we found that some lookaround equivalences from~\cite{efficient_lookarounds}, while correct in a language without backreferences, do not hold in JavaScript.
+For instance, we found that some lookaround equivalences from~\citet{efficient_lookarounds}, while correct in a language without backreferences, do not hold in JavaScript.
 This is because lookarounds do not commute: the regex \re{\lookahead{\group{1}{a}}\lookahead{a\backref{1}}a} does not match the string \str{a}, as the first lookaround sets group 1 to \str{a}, but then the second one fails to read \str{a} twice.
 In contrast, \re{\lookahead{a\backref{1}}\lookahead{\group{1}{a}}a} does match the string \str{a}: since group 1 is not defined yet, the backreference matches the empty string.

 We present a new way to formally verify regex equivalence using our backtracking tree semantics.
 To facilitate comparison to previous work, we restrict this discussion to the default JavaScript semantics, leaving out the \flag{i} (\texttt{ignoreCase}), \flag{m} (\texttt{multiline}), and \flag{s} (\texttt{dotAll}) flags.